millisom/GluGuide/SRS.md

 ## 3.1 Functionality
-This section will explain the different use cases you could see in the Use Case Diagram and their functionality.
+This section will explain the different use cases illustrated in the Use Case Diagram and their functionality.
-Until November we plan to implement:
+By November, we plan to implement:

-- 3.1.1 Creating an account
+-3.1.1 Creating an account
-- 3.1.2 Logging in
+-3.1.2 Logging in
-- 3.1.3 Logging out
+-3.1.3 Logging out
-- 3.1.4 Track glucose level
+-3.1.4 Tracking glucose levels
-- 3.1.5 Track a meal
+-3.1.5 Tracking a meal

-Until June we plan to implement:
+By June, we plan to implement:

-- 3.1.6 Delete the tracked information
+-3.1.6 Deleting tracked information
-- 3.1.7 Learn about GDE
+-3.1.7 Learning about GDE
-- 3.1.8 Get Notifications
+-3.1.8 Receiving notifications

 ### 3.1.1 Creating an account
-To identify all users we need an account system.
-All the data the user is tracking is linked to it.
+To ensure user identification, the webapp requires an account system that links all trackes data to each user.

 ### 3.1.2 Logging in
 The webapp will provide the possiblity to register and log in to use the functions.